 - Population is normally distributed

 - One sample was taken

-If your data collection meet the above assumptions one sample z test may be appropriate.
+If your data collection meets the above assumptions one sample z test may be appropriate.

-With the one sample z test you are comparing your results to a known expected value.
-For example, if someone states that the average salaries for teachers is $63,000.00 you can assess this by collecting data of teachers to compare it to this know value.
+With the one sample z test, you are comparing your results to a known expected value.
+For example, if someone states that the average salaries for teachers are $63,000.00 you can assess this by collecting data from teachers to compare it to this known value.
 You collect some data and you find that the average salary for 35 teachers was $65,7000.00.
 The questions you have is who is right?
 Do teachers really make on average $63,000.00 like the report or do they make $65,700.00 as my data says?
 Before going further let us establish are hypotheses for this example.

 - Null hypothesis: the average salaries for my sample of teacher salaries will be the same as the average salary’s of the reported value of $63,000.00